New In

 Once it's dry, accessorise your piece of furniture: a vase of dried flowers for a chest of drawers, new doorknobs for kitchen cabinets, a photo frame on a bedside table etc. It will look as good as new!

-Where to buy Chalk Paint
+Where to buy Chalk Based Furniture Paint

-You can buy Hemway's Chalk Paint directly from our website or from well-known paint retailers.
+You can buy Hemway's Chalk Based Furniture Paint directly from our website or from well-known paint retailers.
 You can also buy similar chalk-based furniture paint, while a few home retailers have their own ranges of chalky paint.

 Grey, white and black are typically the most popular colours, but you'll be spoilt for choice with the range of hues available, from pastel shades to neutral shades and jewel tones.